Step 2: Creating an Inclusive IEP

 This resource includes FAPE and LRE components, ALE/online access considerations, and a self-rating scale.
 District teams can use this tool to develop action plans to improve access and participation for students receiving special education services.

-Resources for Inclusive SDI, RS, AND SAS
+Resources for Inclusive SDI, RS, and SAS